Ravikant

-Ravikant is a bilingual historian, writer, and translator.
-He read, researched, and taught modern Indian and world history in various colleges of Delhi University before joining the Centre’s Sarai programme at its inception in 2000.
-He is the author of Media ki Bhasha-leela, New Delhi, Vani Prakashan, 2016.
-His collaboratively edited books include Translating Partition: Stories, Essays, Criticism with Tarun Saint (2001); Deewan e Sarai 01: Media Vimarsh: Hindi Janpad (2002), Deewan e Sarai 02: Shaharnama with Sanjay Sharma (2005) and Hinglish Live: Language mixing across media (2021).
-His collaborative filmography includes Andaz Production's Kali Shalwar (2001), an adaptation of Saadat Hasan Manto's eponymous story, and Jo Dooba So Paar (2011).
+Ravikant is an intermedia historian, translator and archivist.
+He is the author of Media ki Bhasha-leela, Vani Prakashan, New Delhi, 2016, a book that drew on his doctoral work ‘Words in Motion Pictures’ from Department of History, Delhi University.
+His collaboratively edited books include Translating Partition: Stories, Essays, Criticism with Tarun Saint (2001); Deewan e Sarai 01: Media Vimarsh: Hindi Janpad (2002), Deewan e Sarai 02: Shaharnama with Sanjay Sharma (2005) and Hinglish Live: Language mixing across media (2021) with Francesca Orsini.
+He has edited several special issues of journals: with Vineet Kumar, the special issue of Hans: Navsanchar ke Janachar on New/Social Media (September 2018), with Arjumand Ara, Naya Path’s special number published on Sahir Ludhiyanvi’s Birth Centenary (April-June 2021), and with Gajendra Pathak, a special issue of Lamahi on proscribed Hindi-Urdu literature.
+His collaborative filmography includes Andaz Production's Kali Shalwar (2001), an adaptation of Sa’adat Hasan Manto's eponymous story.

 Email: ravikant(at)csds.in